landonbutler/Learning-Connectivity/README.md

-# Agent of Information - Multi-agent Swarm
+# Agent of Information - Multi-Agent Swarm